 The 469's standard rig is a high aspect fully batten mainsail with a 106 per cent headsail.
 The coachroof mounted track keeps the sheeting angle nice and narrow and keeps the hardware off the deck.

-The full width Harken mainsheet traveller track, offering great control of the mainsail power, is a reminder that the Sun Odyseey 469 is first and foremost a performance cruiser for all weathers.
+The full width Harken mainsheet traveler track offers great control of the mainsail power, a reminder that the Sun Odyseey 469 is first and foremost a performance cruiser for all weather.

 The Jeanneau Sun Odyssey 469 interior is memorable for its space and natural light and the way that it is subtly divided into living and working areas.
-There are three different layout options from three cabins three heads owners version to four cabins four heads.
+There are three different layout options: three cabins/three heads owner's version, up to four cabins/four heads.

-The L-shaped galley is notable for the spacious, flat continuous work surfaces, good storage and big 175litre fridge and 80 litre freezer.
+The L-shaped galley is notable for the spacious, flat continuous work surfaces, good storage and big fridge and freezer.

 Jeanneau Sun Odyssey 469 Specifications

 Berths: 6 or 8 +2